 At the discretion of the administration, a student may be placed on a two-week probation or have his or her enrollment terminated, for one Violation or breaking any of the L Makeup Institute's Rules of Conduct & Standards three times.
 The 1st infraction of the Rules of Conduct & Standards will be a verbal warning.
 The 2nd infraction of the Rules of Conduct & Standards will be a written warning.
+The 3rd infraction of the Rules of Conduct & Standards will be a written warning.
+The 3rd infraction of the Rules of Conduct & Standards will be a written warning.
+The 3rd infraction of the Rules of Conduct & Standards will be a written warning.
 The 3rd infraction of the Rules of Conduct & Standards will result in a written decision resulting in Probation or Termination.
 For any disciplinary action, a disciplinary form will be completed and placed in the student's file.
 Students are also able to access this information through their student portal.
 Eligibility for federal student aid may be affected if the student has a drug-related conviction but can be reinstated at an earlier date with the completion of an acceptable drug rehabilitation program.
 For more information on federal student aid eligibility and/or acceptable drug rehabilitation programs, please see the Financial Aid Office.